tamawy/Ecommerce-Project/README.md

   prefered (chrome, firefox or opera).

   # Note.
-    The project have not finished yet.
+    The project has not been finished yet.